xiaoxianyu-office/mm/Skills/Triggers.md

 ```

 #### ~onDamaged
 Executes the skill when the mob takes damage.
-The `@trigger` is the attacker.
+> The associated [@trigger] is the entity that dealt the damage
 ```yml
 EXAMPLE_MOB:
   Type: CHICKEN